Square Grouper: The Godfathers of Ganja: The Black Tuna Gang

 Robert Platshorn and Robert Meinster moved to Miami to get in on the lucrative marijuana business.
-They started to smuggle small loads from Colombia to the U.S. and used the Fontainebleau Hotel for their base of operations.
-At the same time, the Drug Enforcement Administration were facing budget crises and possible dissolution and the film makes the claim that they used Platshorn and Meinster as their targets to justify their continued existence.
+They started to smuggle small loads from Colombia to the United States, and used the Fontainebleau Hotel for their base of operations.
+At the same time, the Drug Enforcement Administration (DEA) was facing budget crises and possible dissolution and the film makes the claim that they used Platshorn and Meinster as their targets to justify their continued existence.

 On May 1, 1979, Attorney General Griffin Bell held a press conference announcing the indictment of Platshorn and Meinster and several of their associates, labeling them as the "biggest marijuana smugglers ever", and claiming they were responsible for importing at least a million pounds of marijuana—ten times the amount the organization actually moved.
 Platshorn was sentenced to 64 years in prison and Meinster to 54, making them the longest serving prisoners related to marijuana convictions in American history.